Originally written by Katie Spencer on 8/19/2021 and updated by Rommel Alcobendas on 7/14/2022.

 1. Create an Account and Add a Container

 I’m going to hand you off to Google for the nitty-gritty of setting these up.
 Google Support has a great guide for setting up your Optimize Account for Google Analytics 4 (GA4) or Universal Analytics and connecting it to your Analytics Account (a crucially important step for measurement).

 Once you get into your Google Optimize account, it will prompt you to add a container.
 This hierarchy is similar to Accounts and Properties within Google Analytics.
 Once you have your container, it’s time to install Optimize on your website.
 We recommend that you install Optimize with Google Tag Manager.
 This will allow flexibility in how and when Optimize is deployed.
 For example, you can easily pause the tag if you take a break from testing.

 Once you have everything set up as described, you will want to go into the preview mode in GTM and make sure your tag works where and how you intended.

-Once you confirm that the Optimize tag is firing correctly in preview mode, publish the tag to your live site.
+Similar to the screenshot provided above, use this Preview in GTM to confirm that the Optimize tag is firing correctly for the pages you need it on before publishing the tag to your live site.
 Once done, you’re set to create your first experiment in Google Optimize.